-Squash, alfalfa, pumpkins, and melons are some of the crops raised in the Colorado Plateau Semidesert that rely on honey bees and native bees for pollination.
+Sweet onions, apples, cherries, and squash are some of the crops raised in the Intermountain Semidesert that rely on honey bees and native bees for pollination.
 Domestic honey bees pollinate approximately \$10 billion worth of crops in the U.S. each year.